 Maybe I should start shouting and jump up and down to scare the crows away?!…but.. what if they attack me too?!?

-Her mind was reeling...just at that moment, when Jemima was wracking her brain on what to do, a huge black crow, so big it was more like a mutant crow, swooped down and landed on Gully’s exposed white belly.
+Her mind was reeling...just at that moment, when Jemima was wracking her brain on what to do, a huge black crow swooped down and landed on Gully’s exposed white belly.
 The giant bird’s posture was more like that of a vulture’s, it’s wings hunched up around it’s head so it’s glossy black feathers ruffled up around it’s face.
-It looked like the frightening beast was wearing a large overbearing cloak that concealed it’s inner body.
+It looked as though the frightening beast was wearing a large, overbearing cloak that concealed its inner body.

 Gully’s little feline face had also changed.
-He now had a sharp, hooked, black beak and small black feathers all over his face.
+He now had a sharp, hooked, black beak and small black feathers all over his young face.
 The only thing that had remained the same was Gully’s shining eyes.
-Jemima could see it was still her Gully, from looking at his piercing green almond eyes.
-He was in there, unchanged as he always was, her little cat Gully.
-But now he was imprisoned in this strange hybrid body, never to be the same again, and at the mercy of the crows.
+Jemima could see it was still her Gully, from looking at his shining green, almond eyes.
+He was in there, unchanged as he always was..
+But now he was imprisoned in a strange hybrid body, never to be the same again, and at the mercy of the crows.

 Gully could do nothing but just stare lifelessly at his human friend.
 The other flying crows formed a line and flew single file behind their master, up in to the clouds, until they were completely out of sight.

 Jemima started to cry uncontrollably, her chest heaved heavily as floods of tears escaped her eyes.
 She crumbled to a heap on the floor and whispered to herself inbetween sobs “Oh Gully, why couldn't you of been a vegetarian”.